selfup/DevOpsOne/README.md

 My script assumes that if ```which ruby``` returns rbenv that you have rbenv-vars, if it outputs ```rvm``` then it will append the new Variables to your application.yml

-**Please sure to add either .rbenv-vars OR application.yml to your gitignore!**
+**Please sure to add either .rbenv-vars OR application.yml to your .gitignore!**